blinkseb/theta/utils2/doc/source/frequentist.rst

 for the null hypothesis.
 The methods documented here assume that you want to test the null hypothesis ``beta_signal = 0.0`` versus the alternative
 ``beta_signal > 0.0``.

+.. note:: Toy-based methods often have large running times for more complicated models.
+In some cases, you can use asymptotic methods instead, see :ref:`likelihood`.

 The methods documented here are defined in ``theta_auto/frequentist.py``.

 To calculate p-values from toys, there are three different "levels" of the interface where you should stick to one.
 From "higher" to lower level: